Dollar weakens as news on Summers spurs risk appetite

 Yellen is largely expected to continue with the generally accommodative stance of the current Fed chair, Ben Bernanke, if named to take his place.

-In late afternoon trading, the dollar index, which measures the greenback against six major currencies, fell 0.2 percent to 81.273.
+In late afternoon trading, the dollar index .DXY, which measures the greenback against six major currencies, fell 0.2 percent to 81.273.
 It earlier fell to 80.968, its lowest since August 21.

 The announcement that Summers was pulling out of the running sparked a rise in risk tolerance, with emerging market currencies getting a bid against the dollar.